eparreno/vimvamvoom/README.md

 * Show git branch in status line
 * Soft 2-space tabs, and default hard tabs to 2 spaces
 * Highlight unwanted spaces
+* Select text in visual mode and indent with > and <

 ## Mappings